brajan87/top-command-processor/README.md

  * There will not be any set of state commands without state name.
  * When there is a speaker, then speaker command will be in the input request.

 If any of the above conditions are not met, then it is considered as a bad request.

+ * There will be always one list of commands for a given state in the input request.
+ * Letter case of the commands in the response will be decided based on the first occurance of the command in the input request.

 ### Sample Request